3D latent diffusion models for parameterizing and history matching multiscenario facies systems: Introduction

 Parameterization of geological models entails the mapping of a complex, high-dimensional geological description to a low-dimensional latent variable that, ideally, follows a multi-Gaussian distribution.
 A new realization, consistent with the underlying geological concept, can then be generated via a decoding, i.e., by passing the latent variable through the parameterization method.
 This process is especially useful for systems involving complex geological features (e.g., fluvial channels, turbidites, deltaic fans, etc.), where geological realism may be difficult to maintain during history matching.
 In such cases, the latent variables can be adjusted until the corresponding geological models result in a sufficiently close match between simulation outputs and field observations.
 This reduces the number of variables to determine and maintains geological realism, while allowing the history matching algorithm to operate in normally-distributed variable space, which is often beneficial.

 In this work, we introduce a 3D deep learning-based latent diffusion model for the parameterization of facies-based geological systems.
-We consider relatively large channel-levee-mud geomodels, and introduce a parameterization that can treat multiple geological scenarios characterized by (variable) metaparameters.
-This represents a significant extension of our previous latent diffusion model where we considered 2D, single-scenario systems~\citep{DIFEDERICO2025105755}.
+We consider relatively large channel-levee-mud geomodels, and introduce a parameterization that can treat variable continuous geological metaparameters/scenario parameters.
+This represents a significant extension of our previous latent diffusion model where we considered 2D, fixed-metaparameter systems~\citep{DIFEDERICO2025105755}.
 We demonstrate the usefulness of the parameterization method by performing history matching with an ensemble smoother with multiple data assimilation (ESMDA) procedure~\citep{EMERICK20133} operating on latent space variables.